 measure counter space and cabinet height before you shop to make sure your

 necessary accessories?
 Both manual and automatic drip

-one-cup coffee makers need coffee grounds and a filter.
-Manual coffee makers
+one-cup coffee makers need coffee grounds and a filter; even pod coffee makers

 How much will it really cost you?
 If you choose

 a pod coffee maker, the ongoing cost of pods will contribute to the overall

 cost of ownership.
 Check to see what other items will need to be purchased on a

 regular basis, such as proprietary filters.
 Also, consider how much each pod